radiantlogic-v8/documentation-new/documentation/introduction/concepts.md

 ![regular join example](Media/Image2.6.jpg)

-Figure 6: Regular Join Example

 #### Configuring a Regular Join

 The primary source for regular joins is a virtual view of either an LDAP Backend, Database Backend (a specific object in the database), a web service backend, or you can even set up the join at a global level (to apply to all entries in the RadiantOne namespace).

->[!warning]
->The only exception to the following steps is if you want the join configured at a global level (to apply to all virtual entries contained in any root naming context).
+>[!warning] The only exception to the following steps is if you want the join configured at a global level (to apply to all virtual entries contained in any root naming context).
 In this case, the join is configured from the Main Control Panel > Settings Tab > Interception > Global Join.
 Click **Add** to configure a global level join.

 Configuration Steps for LDAP and DSML Backends